-- Locking 16-gauge steel or aluminum protective well cover, round or square and 5-feet in length, or flush-mounted 22-gauge steel, water resistant, welded box with 3/8-inch steel lid; - Cement consisting of one of the five Portland cement types specified in Standard C 150; - Brass, corrosion resistant, keyed-alike padlock; - Protective bumper posts constructed of 4-inch diameter and minimum 5-foot long steel or aluminum pipe (four per well).
+- Locking 16-gauge steel or aluminum protective well cover, round or square and 5-feet in length, or flush-mounted 22-gauge steel, water resistant, welded box with 3/8-inch steel lid: - Cement consisting of one of the five Portland cement types specified in Standard C 150; - Brass, corrosion resistant, keyed-alike padlock, available from monitor well supply vendors and locksmiths; note that harsh conditions such as humidity and flooding may require replacement of these locks over time; - Protective bumper posts constructed of 4-inch diameter and minimum 5-foot long steel or aluminum pipe (four per well).
 Each post must be set into concrete outside the corners of the concrete pad and filled with concrete; - Paint that matches existing monitoring wells at the installation.
 Where no wells exist, it is recommended to use high visibility yellow epoxy paint; - A well identification tag.